- Chapter 1: Introduction

 - DINZ (The Designer Institute)

-If you wish to work in the health sector and your profession is subject to registration in New Zealand, it is advisable to start the process at least 4 months before your arrival in New Zealand (others may take even longer) by contacting the professional bodies for the various professions.
-You can find the professions onthis page from the Immigration New Zealand website.
+It is advisable to start the process at least 4 months before your arrival in New Zealand (and it may take even longer than this) by contacting the relevant professional body.
+You can find the list of professions requiring occupational registration here.

-Biomedical engineers and technicians also have good job opportunities in New Zealand, with some major companies in the sector such as Fisher and Paykel Healthcare, Orion Health, Dynamic Controls ou Atlantis Healthcare.
-Generally speaking, this sector is booming for many professions.
+Biomedical engineers and technicians also have good chances of finding work in New Zealand, with some major companies in the sector such as Fisher and Paykel Healthcare, Orion Health, Dynamic Solutions or Atlantis Healthcare.
+Generally speaking, this sector is booming.

 - Association of Salaried Medical Specialists